- Contact the school for an admissions packet.

 First consideration will be given to applicants who have submitted a complete application and have visited by March 1.
 The Admissions Committee will meet and review all completed applications and will respond to families by early April.
 A completed application includes the following:

-- Parent/guardian interview and tour with the Head of School and the Admissions Director
+- Parent/guardian interview and tour with the Head of School and the Advancement Director

 - Submission of Parent Questionnaire, $50 application fee, Teacher Recommendation, and a complete copy of current school records (if applying to grades 1-5)